facebook/react/README.md

 ## Examples

 We have several examples [on the website](https://react.dev/).
-Here is the one to get you started:
+Here is one to get you started:

 ```jsx
 import { createRoot } from 'react-dom/client';